khurchla/sustain-our-soil-for-our-food/README.md

 # Sustaining our Soil for our Food

+_How much of the soil where your food comes from is made up of organic carbon?_

+Explore the web app at http://sustain-our-soil.kathrynhurchla.com/

+The raw heroku domain for the app is https://sustain-our-soil-production.herokuapp.com/ where it can also be accessed.

+Have patience as I tune the app especially for memory leaks, and scale its deployment on Heroku–I'm on a budget for dynos!
+If you experience downtime or errors accessing the app, please let me know by opening an <a href="https://github.com/khurchla/sustain-our-soil-for-our-food/issues">issue on the project's GitHub repository</a> Cheers, Kathryn

-Capstone project for graduate MPS in Data Analytics &amp; Visualization degree, Maryland Institute College of Art.
+Capstone project web application prototype for graduate MPS in Data Analytics &amp; Visualization degree, Maryland Institute College of Art.
 December 2021

 ## Summary for Food Consumers